aakashthakare/base64ed/README.md

-# base64ed
+# Base64-ED
-Base64 Encoder and Decoder
+Basic Base64 Encoder and Decoder implementation using Java.